c-linkage/software-post/README.md

 **IMPORTANT: Under Linux, the linux_selftest.o object file must be the first file passed to the linker or the self-test framework will not work.**

 Include a call to `self_test_run()` in your main program, preferably before any real work is done by the application.
-If the `self_test_run()` function returns zero, at least one self-test failed and you should probably exit the program immediately.
+If the `self_test_run()` function returns zero, at least one self-test failed and you should exit the program immediately to avoid running the program in a potentially corrupted environment.

 ## Implementing a Self-Test

-Self-tests are written directy into the translation unit of the module or subsystem being tested.
-This helps to keep the code and test synchronized over time.
+Self-tests are written directly into the translation unit of the module or subsystem being tested.
+This helps to keep the code and the tests synchronized over time.

 The following platform-dependent macros have been defined:

-* `SELF_TEST(n,l)` - Implement a self-test for module `n` at testing level `l`.
+* `SELF_TEST(n,l)` - Implement a self-test for module `n` at testing level `l`
 * `SELF_TEST_ASSERT(x)` - Assert that expression `x` is true, otherwise report an error and jump to the label `failure`
-* `SELF_TEST_FUNC` - Function decoration needed to install function that support testing into the self-test section
+* `SELF_TEST_FUNC` - Function decoration needed to install testsupport functions into the self-test section
-* `SELF_TEST_RO` - Variable decoration needed to install the read-only variable into the read-only self-test section
+* `SELF_TEST_RO` - Variable decoration needed to install test read-only variables into the read-only self-test section

 Here is an example for setting up and running a basic self-test.